Part-Time Law School Counselor

 - Ability to combine the pursuit of excellence with a spirit of kindness and collaboration.

-“All persons hired are required to be vaccinated against the COVID-19 virus, subject to the reasonable accommodation provisions of applicable law.”
+“All persons hired are required to be vaccinated and boosted against the COVID-19 virus, subject to the reasonable accommodation provisions of applicable law.”

 St. John’s offers a competitive compensation program which is commensurate with your qualifications, experience, and contingent upon the departmental budget.
 We also offer an extremely comprehensive benefits program to meet the diverse needs of our workforce.
 Along with exceptional benefits such as medical, dental, life insurance, long term disability insurance, tuition remission, generous 403(b) employer contribution, employee assistance program, and liberal paid time off policies, faculty and staff can also enjoy St. John’s performing arts, libraries, bookstores, dining facilities, campus recreation and sporting events.